Table of Contents

 You should note that this item is smaller than a standard poncho liner, so it might not be adequate for taller people.
 Also, the water-resistant side makes the blanket noisier.

-What sets the Blastmatch apart from the thousands of fire starters on the market is the ability for one-handed operation.
+What sets the Blastmatch apart from the thousands of fire starters on the market is its ability for one-handed operation.
 This can be critical for someone with an injured hand but requires heat to stave off hypothermia.

 Even under normal usage, the free hand could still be used to block wind to ensure that the tinder catches fire.
 Bear in mind that this device is meant to be used with proper tinder as it only produces a shower of sparks, not an actual flame